JEMasonMedia/Node-Identity/README.md

 # Node-Identity

 Node-Identity is a library meant to emulate the hugely popular "ASP.Net Identity" library for the Node environment.
 This library will contain a fully functioning Authentication and Authorization mechanism for React, using Next.js page components for the Register/Login functionality and User Profile management, as well as a client component library for Redux integration.
 Later versions of this library will include actual "ASP.Net Identity" integration, multiple methods of multi-factor authentication, and integration with B2C, Microsoft Live, Google Auth services, and many others.
+The first iteration of this library will use MongoDB, but will later allow use of virtually any database solution.

 ## Purpose